-Degree or exchange students pursuing a full course of study at a post-secondary accredited academic institution in the United States may be eligible to apply for the Exchange Visitor (J-1) Student Program if eligibility requirements are met.
+Degree or exchange students pursuing a full course of study at a post-secondary accredited academic institution in the United States may be eligible to apply for the Exchange Visitor (J-1) Program if eligibility requirements are met.

 Navigate this site for assistance on how to qualify for J-1 status, what you must do prior to arriving in the U.S., how to obtain your required legal documents to study at UCLA, and steps you must take to complete the mandatory immigration check-in and visa workshop requirement through the iSTART Orientation Program.

 DCISS only serves students that have been admitted to UCLA.
 DCISS does not handle matters of admissions.
 Admissions inquiries must be directed to the UCLA Undergraduate Admissions Office or Graduate Division.

 J-1 Eligibility and Conditions

 To be eligible for J-1 visa status, students must have a ‘substantial’ portion (at least 51%) of their total expected expenses at UCLA covered by a source other than personal or family funds.
 Such funds may be identified as a scholarship, fellowship, or a grant/award from a government or academic institution, organization, or company.

 You are participating in a specific educational exchange program such as the UCEAP program.

 Purpose of the Exchange Visitor (J-1) Program: International students at UCLA are generally holding F-1 or J-1 student status.
 F-1 is the most common visa status used by students in the U.S. and best fits a student's situation.
 Most international students at UCLA have F-1 status.
 Generally students apply for J-1 because they have to as part of an exchange agreement with their home university or government.
 All J-1 students are expected to return to their home country upon completion of their program in order to share their exchange experiences.